oronymzy/tips/docs/glossry.md

 [^greenfieldprojectdef1]: Gupta, Rajeev (2011). *Project Management*.
 Prentice-Hall of India. p.
 21. [ISBN](https://en.wikipedia.org/wiki/International_Standard_Book_Number) [978-8120344259](https://en.wikipedia.org/wiki/Special:BookSources/978-8120344259).
 [^greenfieldprojectdef-note1]: This definition is essentially the same as [Wikipedia's definition](https://en.wikipedia.org/wiki/Greenfield_project).
 [^identifierdef-note1]: This definition is based on [Wikipedia's definition](https://en.wikipedia.org/wiki/Identifier).
+[^identifierdef-note2]: This definition is based on [a definition from the “Identifiers” section of the “Variables” page on cppreference.com](https://en.cppreference.com/book/intro/variables#Identifiers).
 [^iforelseorelseiforclausedef-note1]: This definition is based on [an answer on Stack Overflow by tvanfosson](https://stackoverflow.com/questions/4877903/the-term-clause-in-the-context-of-programming/4877948#4877948).
 [^iforelseorelseiforclausedef-note2]: This definition is based on [an answer on Software Engineering Stack Exchange by Robert Harvey](https://softwareengineering.stackexchange.com/questions/234331/in-an-if-statement-what-are-an-if-clause-and-a-then-clause/234337#234337).
 [^ifconstructdef-note1]: This definition is based on [Wikipedia's definition](https://en.wikipedia.org/wiki/Conditional_(computer_programming)#If%E2%80%93then(%E2%80%93else)).